Written by Rob Liefeld and Jeph Loeb

 In 1996, Rob was hired by Marvel to revamp Captain America and The Avengers, with Rob himself taking over the art on the Captain America book.
 And I’d be remiss if I didn’t take this opportunity to post this infamous early promo drawing that Rob did of the character.

-Rob drew six issues of his new Captain America series, but then says that at the point Marvel, which was going through serious financial issues at the time that eventually lead to the company filing for bankruptcy, attempted to renegotiate the deal they made with him, and he refused and left the project altogether.
-But at that point he’d already drawn several pages worth of art for his next issues of Captain America, and didn’t want to just toss them out.
+Rob drew six issues of his new Captain America series, but then says that at that point Marvel, which was going through serious financial issues at the time that eventually lead to the company filing for bankruptcy, attempted to renegotiate the deal they made with him, paying his less money, and he refused and left the project altogether.
+But at that point he’d already drawn several pages worth of art for his next couple of issues of Captain America, and didn’t want to just toss them out.
 So instead he decided he would rework the pages for a new character and publish them at Awesome comics.
 And thus we were greeted with…